Equal Pay for Similar Work: Conclusion

 Many important questions remain in understanding the equilibrium impacts of EPSW, and equity-related labor market policies in general.
 One difficulty is understanding the role of complementary policies; a benefit of studying the Chilean labor market is the relative dearth of alternative anti-discrimination policies prior to and contemporaneously with the enactment of EPSW.
 For this reason, further theoretical study of labor-market policies may be particularly fruitful.
-One particular avenue for further research is understanding firm incentives to heterogenize on-the-job responsibilities and duties to evade EPSW.
+One particular avenue for further research is understanding firm incentives--especially those of large firms, for which segregation may be especially costly--to heterogenize on-the-job responsibilities and duties to evade EPSW.